akashpawar6474/DSA-/README.md

 5. Find peak element in 2d array => full observation based and involved thought process
 6. Min Deletions to make char freq unique => simple greedy problem invloves map for preprocessing then set for calculating unique frequencies and remaining manipulations
 7. Minimum Number of Vertices to Reach All Nodes => DAG problem very simple involves IN/OUT degrees with including why? as we can only visit any vertex which has indegree 0 manually
+8. Maximum Length of a Concatenated String with Unique Characters => backtraking solution where we consider all combinations